 I am now 64.
 I have read the articles about downsizing.
 I suffered the pain of clearing out my mom’s house in 2012.
 (Not just emotional pain – I couldn’t stand up straight for a week after my nephew and I cleaned out her attic!)
 I have watched Marie Kondo.
 I know what to do.
 I’m going to do it.
 Maybe.
 Partly.
 Sort of.
 These things still bring me joy (not sorry, Marie!) and “feed my soul” when I see them.
 Give me time.
 I’m working on it!

-This is the 7th post for Amy Johnson Crow’s Challenge.
+This is the 7th post for Amy Johnson Crow’s 52 Ancestors in 52 Weeks Challenge.
 This year, I am focusing on telling the story of “Our Stuff.”